looran/sshqt/README.md

+# sshqt - ssh quick tunnel, ssh -w friendly

-sshqt will create a tun(4) IP tunnel with a remote host where you have root ssh access.
+`sshqt` will create a tun IP tunnel with a remote host where you have root ssh access.

 Optionally you can ask it to prepare routing to reach hosts behind the remote ssh server.